oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/Tutorials/Features/experimental/annotated_ptr/README.md

 out_vec[i] = sum;
 ```

 Now all the global memory accesses are assigned to a specific buffer location, including `p`, which is located in buffer location 1.
-This removes half of the Load units connected to buffer location 2, saving significant FPGA resources.
+This removes half of the load units connected to buffer location 2, saving significant FPGA resources.

 ## Building the `annotated_ptr` Tutorial
 > **Note**: When working with the command-line interface (CLI), you should configure the oneAPI toolkits using environment variables.